dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 1. Open Microsoft Azure, then navigate to **Intune** > **Device Compliance** > **Policies**.
 You can create policies for macOS, including choosing a series of actions (e.g., sending warning emails) to noncompliant users and groups.
 2. Search for your desired groups, then apply the policies to them.

-## Require the Company Portal app for macOS
+## Deploy the Company Portal app for macOS

+There are two ways that you can deploy the Company Portal app for macOS in Jamf Pro:

+- make the Company Portal app deployment available in Jamf Self Service, or,
+- as a background installation so that users will follow the procedure below:

 1. On a macOS device, go to https://aka.ms/macoscompanyportal to download the current version of the Company Portal app for macOS.
 2. Open Jamf Pro, then navigate to **Computer management** > **Packages**.